itch.io | mastodon

 I created a new short horror game for Vive.
 The thought was to refine the low-light look of 'The Folded Castle' while reducing the space needed for navigation.
 Settling on a 2.5m x 2.5m play area seemed like the right compromise to let players move through the environment naturally while not forcing them to rearrange their living rooms.
 The wall meshes were positioned so the player can safely switch to Developer Chaperone style with low bounds opacity for better visual presentation.

 Early tests of the dark rooms made me decide to add rear-facing glare on the player's lantern to hide the Vive's panel grain.
 That had the bonus effect of making the lantern easier to find if dropped by the player.
 The angle of the lantern light was also narrowed and the creature forms were kept very vague.
-The spot light cookie, dust, and bugs were added to give the scene parallax and make it more believable.
+The spot light cookie, dust, and bugs were added to give the scene visual depth and believability.
 The overall aim was to keep information somewhat limited, making the player listen carefully and use her imagination.
 Lastly, I wanted to create a longer experience than my earlier prototypes so I made a simple puzzle for the player to solve.

 This was a good exercise in learning more about the Unity editor and C# scripting, I hope you enjoy it.
 Download Ruin's Hold on itch.io.